nhsconnect/ITK-DocumentReference/Generation/Chapter.4.FHIR Document/index.md

 An image of the ITK Document Reference profile's extensions and their associated references can also be  [downloaded in PDF format].

-These diagrams are for illustrative purposes only and do not show the full details of all elements for each profile.
+These diagrams are for illustrative purposes only and do not show the full details of all elements for each profile and focus on the major references between profiles.

 **Contained Element/Resources**